SrVladyslav/symfony_crud_poc_backend/README.md

 DATABASE_URL="sqlite:///C:/<PATH_TO_PROJECT>/symfony_crud_poc/var/data.db"
 ```

-As you can see, we are using a SQLite database for the project.
+As you can see, we are using a SQLite database for the local project just to keep it simple, but you can also try Supabase.

 ## Create the database